-MSU takes proactive steps to raise awareness of issues surrounding sexual misconduct, including information on what constitutes sexual misconduct (including definitions of sexual assault, dating violence, domestic violence, and stalking), what constitutes consent, factors that may increase risk, and options for bystander intervention.
+MSU takes proactive steps to raise awareness of issues surrounding sexual misconduct, including information on what constitutes sexual misconduct (including definitions of sexual assault, dating violence, domestic violence and stalking), what constitutes consent, factor that may increase risk, and options for bystander intervention.

 S.A.V.E.
-(Sexual Assault & Violence Education) is an online training module on sexual violence and misconduct that is mandated for all incoming students.
+(Sexual Assault & Violence Education) is an on-line training module on sexual violence and misconduct that is mandated for all incoming students.
 The training is also available to all students through MSU's myState portal.
 The training includes the definitions of sexual assault, sexual exploitation, sexual harassment, stalking and domestic/dating violence as set forth under Prohibited Conduct in this report.
 The training also provides information on bystander intervention.
 The training addresses saying or doing something to change the course of a bad situation and discusses awareness, recognition of bad situations, taking personal responsibility, and knowing how to help without sacrificing personal safety.
-Options discussed include direct intervention, delegation or reporting the issue, and distraction to allow the situation to resolve.
+Options discussed include direct intervention, delegation or reporting the issue and distraction to allow the situation to resolve.
 Furthermore, the training provides risk reduction strategies such as checking in with friends, responsible use of alcohol, and considering risks before engaging in an activity.

-SHARP (Sexual Harassment Awareness, Response, and Prevention) is an online training module that is similar in content to S.A.V.E.
+SHARP (Sexual Harassment Awareness, Response, and Prevention) is an on-line training module that is similar in content to S.A.V.E.
 SHARP is mandatory training for all employees on campus.
 Once the training is completed by an employee, it remains accessible to that employee through MSU's employee development learning library.
 The training covers the same categories of misconduct as S.A.V.E and includes similar information on bystander intervention and risk reduction.

-In addition to these two on-line training options, the Office of Civil Rights Compliance works in tandem with others to provide face-to-face training to groups throughout the university.
+In addition to these two on-line training options, the Office of Compliance and Integrity works in tandem with others to provide face-to-face training to groups throughout the university.
 Examples of awareness and prevention trainings and programs used by the university to raise awareness of sexual misconduct include, but are not limited to:

-- Group Training by the Office of Civil Rights Compliance offers group training sessions on sexual violence and misconduct, which are available to all university departments and organizations. - The Clothesline Project: On-campus visual display project to raise awareness of sexual violence, sponsored by Health Promotion & Wellness - Safe Zone Training: Voluntary training on LGBTQ issues, including sexual violence and misconduct - Mandatory syllabus statement advising students how to report sexual misconduct

-- Take the Pledge: A call to action for men to help with violence prevention - Finals Study Break: Sexual Assault and Violence Prevention Resources
+- Group Training by Office of Compliance & Integrity: OCI offers group training sessions on sexual violence and misconduct, which are available to all university departments and organizations.
+During the 2018-19 academic year, OCI completed approximately 25-30 training sessions. - The Clothesline Project: On-campus visual display project to raise awareness of sexual violence, sponsored by Health Promotion & Wellness - Safe Zone Training: Voluntary training on LGBTQ issues, including sexual violence and misconduct - Mandatory syllabus statement advising students how to report sexual misconduct - Take the Pledge: A call to action for men to help with violence prevention - Finals Study Break: Sexual Assault and Violence Prevention